 In the silence of last Sunday’s meeting for worship I heard one of the best Advent sermons ever.

 Some describe unprogrammed Quaker meetings as non-liturgical, meaning lacking the standard form of a religious service.
-Others, and I fall in this camp, recognize structure to the meeting for worship and refer to it as a liturgy of silence.
+Others and I fall in this camp, recognize the structure of the meeting for worship and refer to it as a liturgy of silence.

 Unprogrammed meetings do not generally follow a liturgical calendar.
 Historically, Friends believe every day is holy and sacramental.
-While many Quakers “draw spiritual nourishment from our Christian roots and strive to follow the example of Jesus… many other Quakers draw spiritual sustenance from various religious traditions” and some prescribe to no religious system.
+While many Quakers “draw spiritual nourishment from our Christian roots and strive to follow the example of Jesus… many other Quakers draw spiritual sustenance from various religious traditions,” and some subscribe to no religious system.

 According to Friends General Conference: